Silence Breaker: My Path to Speaking Out as a Woman of Colour (Blog Post)

 But the continuing story of women of color doesn’t have to be shackled to constant adversity.
 We can create a world where people like me have a chance to succeed without having to overcome nearly insurmountable odds every step of the way.
 Becoming amplifiers of diverse voices and actively listening to what people who don’t look like you or sound like you have to say are things you can do no matter what month it is.
 So start today.
 Be inclusive.
 Invite someone like me into your network.
 Let’s see how much we can both learn from one another.

-Alicia Sullivan engages Corporate Executives, Human Resources, Diversity and Inclusion practitioners and individual contributors of leading Canadian and global corporations to accelerate progress for all women into leadership.
+Alicia Sullivan engages leaders in Canadian and global corporations to accelerate progress for all women into leadership.
 She provides advice and insights on diversity and inclusion strategy, initiatives and programs.
 Alicia focuses on building awareness and driving action to mitigate systemic barriers and support organizational inclusion of diverse employees with…